carpentries-incubator/fair-bio-practice/_episodes/08-data-in-excel.md

 > {: .solution}
 {: .challenge}

+> ## Clean data tables make life easier
+>
+> Let's check the cleaned version of the previous [file](../files/04-better-metadata.xlsx).
+>
+> Look how easy it is to calculate the average biomas, and if you have Office365, see how
+> easy it is to get average value per genotype.
+{: .callout}

 ## Outsmarted by Excel

 Excel has built in autoformating function which can make biologist's life more difficult